AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/Runtime_certificate.md

 0. Press any key and in the configuration menu, change the default credentials to your data by following the instructions presented below:
     - Set **4.
 Security (none/psk/cert)** to `cert`.
     - Set **5.
 Endpoint name** to your board endpoint name, e.g. `anjay-demo`.
     - Set **6.
-Public cert or PSK identity** and paste your generated certificate from `demo-cert.pem` file.
+Public cert or PSK identity** and paste your generated certificate from `cert.pem` file.
     - Set **7.
-Private cert or PSK** and paste your generated certificate private key from `demo-cert.key.pem` file.
+Private cert or PSK** and paste your generated certificate private key from `key.pem` file.
     - Set **8.
 APN**, **9.
 APN username**, and **10.
 APN password** to compatibile with your SIM card.

     !!! important